newatoms/beta/_private/customers/de-nederlandse-school/posts-and-research/call-for-innovative-teachers/Our Vision.md

 ### Goal

-Making journalists (new audience) and media organisations (potential editorial.supply customers) curious of the visions New Atoms has on the future in understanding the world and doing research.
+Making journalists (new audience) and media organisations (potential editorial.supply customers) curious of the visions New Atoms has of the future in understanding the world and doing research.

 ### Method